With a broad range of applications and products, our antimicrobial technology provides durable protection against harmful bacteria, viruses and fungi.

-When the ammonium salts are reacted with certain organosilanes they form an integrated system, and when this system is applied to any surface, it forms an invisible (one molecule deep) and durable (through ion exchange & rapid polymerization) antimicrobial protection.
-These compounds possess powerful antimicrobial properties which make them very effective against Gram positive (+) and Gram negative (-) bacteria and viruses, durable and long lasting for months, and valuable and useful for a variety of surfaces, substrates, instruments and applications.
-SiShield’s antimicrobial technology and products have been employed to protect everyday consumer goods, or to protect almost any surface against microbial contamination.
+When the ammonium salts are reacted with certain organosilanes they form an integrated system, and when this system is applied to any surface, it forms an invisible (one molecule deep) and durable (through ion exchange and rapid polymerization) antimicrobial protection.
+These compounds possess powerful antimicrobial properties which make them very effective against gram-positive and gram-negative odor-causing bacteria, durable and long lasting for months, and valuable and useful for a variety of surfaces, substrates, instruments and applications.
+SiShield’s antimicrobial technology has been employed to protect everyday consumer goods, or to protect almost any surface against odor-causing microbial contamination.

-The primary core technology contains no heavy metals, formaldehyde treatment, or phenol groups, and is the only non-toxic antimicrobial.
-Unlike other antimicrobial materials, SiShield’s products have never been shown to allow or cause microbial adaptation, resistance, mutation, diffusion, or migration.
-It is significantly different from conventional sanitizers, disinfectants, or biocides that are extremely toxic and contaminate the environment with undesirable chemicals.
-Some of the differences are in its chemical nature, effectiveness, durability, and safety.
+The core technology contains no heavy metals, formaldehyde treatment, or phenol groups.
+Unlike other antimicrobial materials, extensive studies performed by many other companies have shown the above chemistry does not allow or cause microbial adaptation, resistance, mutation, diffusion or migration.
+It is significantly different from conventional sanitizers, disinfectants or biocides that can be very toxic and contaminate the environment with undesirable chemicals.
+Some of the differences are in its chemical nature, effectiveness, durability and safety.
 This technology has a unique advantage over all previously known methods and applications: the antimicrobial component material is bonded to the cell or surface.
 Microorganisms are then destroyed by simple contact with the surface.
-SiShield antimicrobial products bond to almost any surface, creating unlimited applications for the SiShield’s breakthrough technology.
+SiShield antimicrobial products bond to almost any surface, creating almost unlimited applications for our breakthrough technology.

-Silane Base - The first section of the long chain molecule is a silane base, which enables the antimicrobial to anchor securely onto the substrate.
-A covalent bond is formed slowly through hydrolysis reactions, providing long-lasting and sometimes permanent, antimicrobial protection against a broad spectrum of single cell microorganisms.
+The first section of the long chain molecule is a silane base, which enables the antimicrobial to anchor securely onto the substrate.
+A covalent bond is formed slowly through hydrolysis reactions, providing long-lasting and sometimes permanent antimicrobial protection against a broad spectrum of single cell microorganisms.

-Positively Charged Nitrogen – The second section of the long chain molecule is a bolt of electricity that finishes off any speared bug that survives the sword.
-A positively charged atom of nitrogen writes the bugs epitaph.
+The second section of the long chain molecule is a bolt of electricity that finishes off any speared bug that survives the sword.
+A positively charged atom of nitrogen writes the bug’s epitaph.
 The negatively charged membranes of some microbes will be magnetically drawn to their demise.
 This mechanical kill negates the need for toxic chemicals.